[Exclusive] European navies must stay on Suez trade routes, EU diplomats warn

 But amid the Russia war and heightened Western tensions with China, Atalanta also had bigger fish to fry, the EU report showed.

-"Russia's military aggression in Ukraine and the subsequent efforts to identify alternative sources of energy supply, especially in the Liquefied Natural Gas (LNG), has further increased the significance of securing the shipping routes from the Gulf region through the Gulf of Aden and the Red Sea to Europe," it said.
+"Russia's military aggression in Ukraine and the subsequent efforts to identify alternative sources of energy supply, especially in the Liquefied Natural Gas, has further increased the significance of securing the shipping routes from the Gulf region through the Gulf of Aden and the Red Sea to Europe," it said.

-The "current geopolitical context" had "reconfirmed the importance of securing the critical shipping lanes from the Gulf region through the Gulf of Aden and the Red Sea to Europe," it added.
+The "current geopolitical context" had "reconfirmed the importance of securing the critical shipping lanes," it added.

 The EU is aiming to create its own military to act alongside Nato and the US in future.

-And Atalanta had "showcased" the "EU's ability to enforce a rules-based order in the Western Indian Ocean", the EU foreign service said.
+And Atalanta had also "showcased" the "EU's ability to enforce a rules-based order in the Western Indian Ocean", the EU foreign service said.

 Atalanta is a success story because there's been no serious pirate attack in its area of operations since 2019.